rook/rook/INSTALL.md

 storage providers.
 If there is any risk of affecting another storage provider, all tests should be executed in the CI.

+> Note that if the pull request title follows Rook's [contribution guidelines](https://rook.io/docs/rook/master/development-flow.html#commit-structure), the CI will automatically run the appropriate test scenario.
+For example if a pull request title is "ceph: add a feature", then the tests for the Ceph storage provider will run.

 ### [test full]

 In master and release builds, all test suites will run on all supported versions of K8s.